avaneev/biteopt/README.md

 hyper-parameters, digital audio limiter algorithm's parameters.

-* Non-linear least-squares problems, see the calcHougen and calcOsborne functions in the `testfn.h` file for example problems.
+* Non-linear least-squares problems, see the calcHougen and calcOsborne functions in the `testfn.h` file for example problems, and also the suite of NIST/ITL StRD problems in `test_nist.cpp`.

 * BiteOptDeep was successfuly used for direct search of optimal short symmetric FIR filters.
 Namely, in